GjjvdBurg/DoelenCalendar/README.md

 ```bash
 python DoelenCalendar.py -h
 ```
 for more help.
-Full documentation of the program can be found [here](DoelenCalendar.pdf).
+Full documentation of the program can be found in the [documentation](docs/_build/latex/DoelenCalendar.pdf).